-mechanical treatment is 100% effective.
-Kill only 99% of the weeds and most of the weeds make more than 100 seeds.
+Yet none of the broadcast techniques eliminated the need for hand weeding.
+It is a matter of simple arithmetic: No broadcast chemical or mechanical treatment is 100% effective.
+Most of the weeds that escape make more than 100 seeds.
 The goal must be zero, a complete intolerance for tolerance.
 Yet one doesn't want to damage returning natives.
 With the scale of the problem we had here, one cannot begin to meet such a lofty goal even with fine-resolution tools for delivering fire and herbicides.
 The solution was "fragmentation" carving up the property into over 100 sites (above), each with different attributes, for management by sub-area.

-Once the weeds thin and natives return, then the hard part begins.
-It's one thing to do everything by hand in a suburban back yard, but at landscape scale, take that long and you just get run over by the numbers.
+April 2010 - Removing Galium pariisiense, Lysmachia arvensis, and Geranium dissectumfrom Madia graicilis, Bromus carinatus, and Stachys rigida Once the weeds thin and natives return, then the hard part begins.
+It's one thing to do everything by hand in a suburban back yard, but at landscape scale, take that long and you just got run over by the numbers.
 Protecting the natives individually, while dealing with an increasingly complex array of about 100 virulent weed species individually over a large area, renders control by manual weeding alone impossible.
-I can do about 80% of this with herbicides very rapidly and with minimal damage to non-target species.
-I hand weed the rest.
+I killed 80% of this with herbicides rapidly and with minimal damage to non-target species.
+I hand weeded the rest.

-Eventually, the weeds do subside to the point that one can discontinue the chemical "antibiotic" treatments and rely almost entirely upor hand work.
+Eventually, the weeds do subside to the point that one can discontinue the chemical "antibiotic" treatments and rely almost entirely upon hand work.
 This means meticulous hand weeding over every inch of the property (plus a buffer) many times per year against multiple germinations, rapid maturation in warmer weather, differences in lighting, and visual fatigue when going that fast.
 Hand work over a property this rugged, this large, and under wildly variable conditions of weather, wind, and lighting with so many species (many demanding very different control techniques) is intellectually demanding, emotionally draining, and physically arduous.
 It goes on for long hours, seven days a week for months on end.
-Weed control typically starts in the late fall and, with rain in May, can go into July.

-Why would anybody do such a thing?
-Well, this is typical of the "open space" grasslands around here these days.
+Weed control here starts in the late fall, and with rain in May, it can go all year.
+June 2010 - Italian thistle and slender oat, all of it, courtesy of The Land Trust of Santa Cruz County Why would anybody do such a thing?
+Well, this is typical of the "open space" grasslands around here you get to visit to see "Nature."